ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win-opencv/2-1-build-msvc.md

 &nbsp;

-When the build and the install steps are complete, confirm the shared library has been created by inspecting the results in the `install/bin` directory:
+When you have completed the build and installation steps, confirm the shared library has been created by inspecting the results in the `install/bin` directory:

 ```bash { output_lines = "2-12" }
 ls ./install/x64/vc17/bin